Recovering the time-dependent transmission rate from infection data via solution of an inverse ODE problem: Results

 To test the robustness of our spectral peaks, we incorporate the standard correction factor of $92.3\%$ to account for the underreporting bias in the UK measles data (with estimated mean reporting rate $52\%$, note that $92.3\%$ is computed from $1/0.52-1$) \citep{cla85,bjo02,xia04}.
 Since both the removal stage in the SEIR model and the data notification period are one week, and the $92.3\%$ correction factor essentially doubles the number of cases, this corrected number of cases will account for the non-notified cases during this removal stage.
 Hence, the corrected weekly notification data should provide a good approximation for total weekly infections.
 This precise methodology was used in \citep{bol93,bjo02}.

-We plot the recovered $\beta(t)$ with the $92.3\%$ correction factor and for the large range of $\beta(0)$ in Figure 5.
+In Figure 5. we plot the recovered $\beta(t)$ with the $92.3\%$ correction factor and for the large range of $\beta(0)$.
 All the recovered $\beta(t)$ have identical spectral peaks as those in Figure 4.
 Thus our observation of the two spectral peaks with frequencies $1$/year and $3$/year seems robust.
-The scale of the infection data regulates the scale of $\beta(t)$ but does not affect spectral peaks of Fourier transform of $\beta(t)$.
+Again, we observe that the scale of the infection data regulates the scale of $\beta(t)$ but does not affect spectral peaks of Fourier transform of $\beta(t)$.

+Most previous measles models represent the time-varying transmission rate using a school term-time forcing function (such as sinusoidal or Haar function), and fitted parameters using the method of least squares, without providing variances for their estimates \citep{bol93}.
+Little empirical evidence currently supports their assumed functions.
+The school mixing assumption behind these simple transmission functions ignores many other seasonal factors such as environmental changes and immune system changes \citep{fuj98,pat00}.
+However, our observations support this common belief that measles transmission is predominantly driven by school contacts.